dudeistroy/alx-pre_course/READ.md

-My First readme
+My First readme when its updated!
-Updated Readme.md